Prasana-sys/ysz_phSensor_Xiao_nRF52840/README.md

 2. Select correct COM port in Arduino IDE.
 3. Click “Upload”.
 4. If upload fails, double-press reset button to enter bootloader mode.

+## How to setup device
+Use SdFat_Format.ino script in `SdFat_Format/` directory to format QSPI flash (P25Q16H) with a new empty FAT12 filesystem.
+This will enable the flash to be read as a disk drive (USB Flash Drive) by computers.
+Follow the onscreen instructions in the serial terminal to complete the formatting.

+After formatting is complete, copy the settings.ini file into the root directory of the USB Flash Drive (D:/).
+Do not change settings.ini file contents directly.
+Use the webapp to do so.

+After deployment is complete make sure to plug in the XIAO to a computer to delete the log.csv file.
+Failure to do so will make the pre-deployment mode inaccessible.

 ## Hardware Connections
 | Component | XIAO Pin | Description |